Boomerang Distillation Enables Zero-Shot Model Size Interpolation: Pythia-2.8B Full Results

-Figure \ref{fig:pythia-pruning-comparison} shows that \sys and layer pruning exhibit similar performance on the classification tasks.
+\paragraph{Comparison to Layer Pruning Methods.} Figure \ref{fig:pythia-pruning-comparison} shows that \sys and layer pruning exhibit similar performance on the classification tasks.
 While \sys shows stronger performance at smaller model sizes, we see that LaCo and ShortGPT show stronger performance at larger model sizes.
 Since the pretrained teacher model itself does not show strong performance, we suspect the patching order makes a difference in performance.
 Nevertheless, \sys is competitive with existing approaches in the layer pruning.